 - Internationalization (new language or country folders)

 If you are changing URLs at scale, a migration service is not optional.
-It is how you protect organic traffic and conversion performance.
+It is risk control for organic traffic and sales performance.

 - Domain migration: